Iraneus/betamedneed/index.md

 # For better outcomes

-Clinicians on Medneed assess newly approved and available medicines, and get medication evaluations and clinical reports to improve care delivery.
+Clinicians use the Medneed human-centered and tech-enable clinical interaction and decision support system to assess newly approved and available medicines, and get medication evaluations and clinical reports to improve care delivery.